thecodewar/embl-app/README.md

 - [Maven 3](https://maven.apache.org)
 - [NodeJS 10.16.0](https://nodejs.org/)

-## Running the application locally
+## Running the Backend Application locally

 There are several ways to run a Spring Boot application on your local machine.
 One way is to execute the `main` method in the `com.embl.api.App` class from your IDE.